gbv/jskos/jskos.md

 list, SHOULD be ignored.

 <div section="note">
-notation and label properties do not imply a domain, so they can be used for both, concepts and concept schemes.
+Notation and label properties do not imply a domain, so they can be used for both, concepts and concept schemes.
 </div>